 Creating a Family is a non-profit organization that provides information about infertility and adoption.
-In July 2010 they did a radio show called Avoiding Domestic Adoption Scams.
+In August 2019, they did a radio show called Adoption Scams: How to Recognize and Prevent.
 The guests included an adoption attorney and an adoptive mother and victim of an adoption scam.
-The adoptive mother shared some great advice, much of which is in an article she wrote titled Adoption Scammers: What You Can Do to Avoid Falling Prey.
+The adoptive mother shared some great advice, much of which is in an article she wrote titled, Adoption Scammers: What You Can Do to Avoid Falling Prey.

 ACBAdoptions.com provides some good tips on their adoption scams page regarding birth mother, adoptive parent, and adoption professional scams.

 CBS News did a piece on adoption scams called How to Spot an Adoption Scam.
 It was done several ago, but the advice is still good: research the birth mother, be careful with money, and look for red flags.